team-moeller/better-access-pivottable/README.md

 # Better-Access-PivotTable
-Better pivot-tables for Access with pivottable.js
+Better pivot tables for Access with pivottable.js

 ## Why Better PivotTable for Access?